Edward Hindley (1858-1935)

 Unfinished business ...

 Edward died on the 8th of May 1935 near to his 77th birthday.
 The eulogy was read by the Rev R H Barry at the Methodist Church and he was buried with Harriet in Barnton cemetery.
+The Chester Chronicle reported on the august occasion.
 His final will was dated October the 2nd 1929.
 A codicil was added on November 15th 1934 which appointed Edward junior as an executor following the death of Harriet in 1933 ... the will also readjusted several loans to his sons and left the land on the western side of The Poplars to daughter Eda.

 A second codicil on Jan 31st 1935 readjusted a loan to Thomas, indicating that Edward was still diligently keeping his financial affairs up to date and in order ... hoping, no doubt, to avoid any misunderstandings over his intentions and the distribution of his hard earned fortune.